Chapter Nine · Fintech vs Bank

 Can I cancel Greenlight at any time?

 Yes.
 Greenlight subscriptions can be cancelled at any time through the app.
 There are no cancellation fees.
-Remaining funds in the account can be transferred to your bank account.
+Remaining funds can be transferred to your bank account.
 The debit card will be deactivated upon cancellation.

 What happened to GoHenry?